 - To notify the appropriate government authority if we believe an adult patient has been the victim of abuse, neglect or domestic violence.
 We will only make this disclosure if you agree or when required or authorized by law.

 - To support public health surveillance and combat bioterrorism.

 Health Oversight Activities.
-We may disclose your health information to a federal or state health oversight agency that is authorized by law to oversee our operations.
+We may disclose your health information to a federal or state health oversight agency for oversight activities authorized by law.

 Law Enforcement.
-We may release health information if asked to do so by a law enforcement official and such release is required or permitted by law.
+We may release health information to a law enforcement official for certain law enforcement purposes.
 For example, we may disclose your health information to report a gunshot wound.
 However, if you request treatment and rehabilitation for drug dependence from us, your request will be treated as confidential and we will not disclose your name to any law enforcement officer unless you consent.

 Lawsuits and Disputes.
-If you are involved in a lawsuit or a dispute, we may disclose your health information in response to a court or administrative order.
-We may also disclose your health information in response to a subpoena, discovery request or other lawful process by someone else involved in the dispute.
+In the course of any judicial or administrative proceeding, we may disclose your health information in response to a court or administrative order, subpoena, discovery request, or other lawful process.

 Coroners, Medical Examiners and Funeral Directors.
 We may release health information to a coroner or medical examiner.
 This may be necessary to identify a deceased person or determine the cause of death.
 We may also release health information to funeral directors as necessary for them to carry out their duties.